 A Durable POA is unique because it remains valid even if you lose your mental capacity.
 In the UAE, to make a POA durable, the document must include specific legal wording to ensure the agent’s authority continues through incapacity.

-Police Clearance Power of Attorney
+Police Clearance Power of Attorney (POA)

 This POA allows an agent to handle police clearance certificate applications on behalf of the principal.
 For example, a resident moving abroad gives a Police Clearance POA to a friend, authorizing them to apply for and collect the police clearance certificate on their behalf.

-Banking Power of Attorney
+Banking Power of Attorney (POA)

 Although this is a type of General POA, banks often require a specifically worded POA for operating accounts, accessing funds, or performing other banking functions.
 For example, a person grants a Banking POA to a trusted family member, authorizing them to manage their bank account and conduct financial transactions on their behalf.

-Litigation/Legal Representation Power of Attorney (POA)
+Litigation/Legal Representation Power of Attorney (POA):

 This POA allows a lawyer or legal representative to act on your behalf in the UAE courts.
 It’s commonly used for litigation and legal cases.
 For example, an individual facing a legal issue in the UAE grants a Litigation POA to their lawyer to represent them in court proceedings.